-Direct reasons for the actions of the FOUNDATION are social phenomena pointing to the need for tolerance for diversity, open-minded, ecology-informed and mindful education, better access to legal and psychological care and support for individuals, groups and communities on their paths of self-development, self-realization and sustainability.
+Direct reasons for the actions of the FOUNDATION are social phenomena pointing to the need for tolerance for diversity and internationality, open-minded, ecology-informed and mindful education, better access to legal and psychological care and support for individuals, groups and communities on their paths of self-development, self-realization and sustainability.
 The actions are based on the overall understanding of interdependence and empathy towards others, with the involvement of institutions and organisations promoting opportunities for all regardless of difference.

-Creating space for complex growth for everyone based on conscious and responsible decisions, especially for young people entering into adult life, requires unification of actions at the individual, socio-political and economic levels.
+Creating space for complex growth for everyone based on conscious and responsible decisions, requires unification of actions at the individual, socio-political and economic levels.
 Activities in all these spheres should stimulate self-awareness and inner self-esteem, which significantly affects individual choices in terms of personal development, education or building family and relationships.
 The aim of the FOUNDATION in this field is educational and developmental activities supporting people through integrational activities, individual mentoring, intercultural exchange and development of strategies allowing for healthy co-existence, including the ability to communicate without violence, in a spirit of empathy and understanding of others.
 Finally, the FOUNDATION supports every act of building social awareness, creating conditions conducive to the overall development of people, both with respect to differences that divide them and with respect for other cultures, communities, the animal and natural worlds.

 OBJECTIVES AND MEANS OF ACTION OF THE FOUNDATION

 The FOUNDATION pursues its objectives, as free of charge or chargeable public benefit activity, through the following activities: